-SigFig’s portfolio tracking service is completely free, while having an asset managed account or diversified income account costs 0.25 percent and 0.50 percent annually, respectively.
-SigFig’s goal is to be a middleman between retail investors and advisors, while offering you options to stay on top of your investment portfolio.
+The company’s investment strategies work to analyze, monitor and improve any portfolio, automatically balancing and diversifying investments while reducing risk and minimizing fees.
+SigFig’s goal is to be a middleman between retail investors and advisors while offering you options to stay on top of your investment portfolio.

 Once you’ve linked all of your investment accounts, SigFig gives advice and shows the performance of your entire portfolio.

-The Holdings section of their site could be very useful if you have multiple accounts with different brokers (who doesn’t?).
+The Holdings section of the site could be very useful if you have multiple accounts with different brokers (and who doesn’t?).
 The functionality is very similar to Quicken.
 SigFig gives a great bird’s-eye view of your complete portfolio.

 Once you set up your account via their website, it’s pretty easy to set up on your mobile device too.
-The mobile app has very similar functionality as the desktop version, which is why we named it one of the best investment apps for smartphones.
+The mobile app functionality is very similar to the desktop version, which is why we named it one of the best investment apps for smartphones.

 This is a free automated tool that uses findings from investor data to optimize your portfolio in minutes and find ways to help you stop losing money.
 By simply connecting any investment account to SigFig, SigFig Guidance instantly diagnoses common problems and offers unbiased, personalized recommendations for how to manage risk, improve returns and lower fees.

-Just like FutureAdvisor, SigFig is another robo-advisor that connects to existing accounts; all the others require investors to hand over cash in order to properly invest.
-This new feature from SigFig is free and takes only three minutes to analyze your portfolio, identifying common investor mistakes.
+Just like FutureAdvisor, SigFig connects to existing accounts; most of the other robo advisors require investors to hand over cash in order to properly invest.
+It takes only three minutes to analyze your portfolio, identifying common investor mistakes.

 - Enter the credentials for your investment accounts and answer the questions on the risk assessment questionnaire.